gyaneshwarr/GyanePortfolio/readme.txt

 credit removal fee of 10 USD through Paypal.
 This will allow you to use the template attribution/credit link free on ONE DOMAIN name.

-You can send your payments through Paypal to this address: ealigam@gmail.com

 If possible, kindly send us the site's url where the template is being used.
 Also, keep your Paypal receipt as proof of payment and your good to go.